 How to Calculate Your Carbon Footprint?

-The average carbon footprint of any individual includes the CO2 emissions from his car, home and air travel and everything he uses that contributes to his carbon footprint.
+The average carbon footprint of any individual includes the CO2 emissions from his car, home and air travel and everything he uses.
 A carbon footprint is usually expressed in tons of CO2.
-According to the latest reports, an average American produces around 28 tons of greenhouse gases in one year, mainly from transportation and energy used at home.
+According to the latest reports, an average American produces around 28 tons of greenhouse gases in one year, mainly for transportation and energy used at home.

 Carbon Footprint Calculator for Businesses